Goku: In other media

 Goku regularly appears on Fuji TV.
 In 2003, Goku appeared in the interactive feature Orb's Panic Adventure!
 (Note: (球体パニックアドベンチャー!, Kyūtai Panikku Adobenchā!)), which was featured at the Fuji TV headquarters in the orb section.
 In this, Freeza attacks a visiting tourist, blasting the orb section free from the rest of the Fuji TV building.
 Goku fights Freeza over the real life aqua city of Odaiba.
 In 2004, a sequel called Orb's Panic Adventure Returns!
 (Note: (球体パニックアドベンチャーリターンズ!, Kyūtai Panikku Adobenchā Ritānzu!)) was produced.
-On March 25, 2006, Goku and Freeza appeared in an original animated short film in the IQ Mirror Mistake 7 (Note: (ＩＱミラーまちがい７, Aikyū Mirā Machigai Nana)) segment of the Japanese game show IQ Supplement (Note: (IQサプリ, IQ Sapuri)).
+On March 25, 2006, Goku and Freeza appeared in an original animated short film in the IQ Mirror Mistake 7 (Note: (IQミラーまちがい7, Aikyū Mirā Machigai Nana)) segment of the Japanese game show IQ Supplement (Note: (IQサプリ, IQ Sapuri)).

 On April 7, 2007, Goku and Fuji TV announcer Masaharu Miyake were commentators on the anime segment in the Japan Great Man Awards (Note: (日本偉人大賞, Nippon Ijin Taishō)) titled Who is the Strongest Hero?
 (Note: (最強の偉人は誰？, Saikyō no Ijin ha Dare?)).
 The segment featured a special tournament to decide who was the greatest person in Japanese history.
 During the intermission, Goku promoted the coming release of R2 Dragon Ball DVDs.

 Since the U.S. debut of Dragon Ball Z in 1996, Goku has appeared in American pop culture.
 He was featured in an issue of Wizard magazine in which he and Superman fought a hypothetical battle and won.
 In the Codename: Kids Next Door episode "Operation: R.E.P.O.R.T", Numbuh Four's version of the story is a parody of the Goku and Freeza's battle in Dragon Ball Z. Goku appears in Robot Chicken in a sketch entitled A Very Dragon Ball Z Christmas, where Goku and Gohan fight an evil Mrs. Claus with Santa's reindeer, in an attempt to save Christmas.

 The Saturday Night Live sketch TV Funhouse titled Kobayashi depicts real-life hot-dog-eating champion Takeru Kobayashi as able to transform into a Super Saiyan as he prepares to eat hot dogs; Goku appears briefly near the end.
-Goku is referenced in the songs "Goku" and "Anime" by Soulja Boy Tell 'Em, where he brags that he looks and feels like Goku.
+Goku is referenced in the songs "Goku" and "Anime" by Soulja Boy, where he brags that he looks and feels like Goku.

 Goku appears in a parody of the film Moneyball on an episode of Mad entitled Money Ball Z, in which Billy Beane drafts Goku and a couple of other Dragon Ball characters into the Oakland A's.
 In 2013, he and Superman fought in a "Death Battle" episode of the Rooster Teeth web series ScrewAttack and lost.
 The episode "Goku vs. Superman" in the web series Epic Rap Battles of History won a Streamy Award for Best Music Video.

 The use of the Kamehameha attack became an Internet meme which started with Japanese schoolgirls photographing themselves apparently using, and being affected by, this attack.
 It has attracted considerable media attention in France, Germany, as well as in many Spanish-speaking countries in South America.